- Spread Fee – AUD/USD

 View the low fee forex trading brokers in our comparison table below.

-A 21/01/2018 comparison found Easy Markets was the leading beginner low fee forex broker based on their:
+On the 19th of March 2018 Easy Markets was found to be the best beginner low fee forex broker based on their:

 This recommendation is for those new to currency trading.
 Experienced traders should view our expert broker table.